 5. Mami Tacos

 Birria is a traditional stew typical of the state of Jalisco that has arrived in Madrid thanks to Mami Tacos.
-The stew: veal shank in a pot, low temperature, Mexican chiles, spices, clean, crumble, put on a tortilla and accompany it with the broth from the stew.
+The stew: beef shank in a pot, low temperature, Mexican chiles, spices, clean, crumble, put on a tortilla and accompany it with the broth of the stew.
 That, and any dish you can imagine from this stew.

 💶 €€€€€.